mhanyc/codingmental/content/articles/standalone-interactives-testing.md

 ---
 author_name: "Susan Dreher"
 author_url: http://ctl.columbia.edu/about/team/dreher/
-date: 2016-05-31
+date: 2016-08-29
 lede: ""
 poster:
 poster_source:
 poster_sourceurl:
-tags: ["javascript", "html5", "testing"]
+tags: ["javascript", "html5", "testing", "webpack", "mocha", "phantomjs", "chai"]
-title: Testing Javascript Interactives
+title: Testing JavaScript Interactives
 topics:
 - Research and Development
 type: post
 ---

 ## Background
 [In May](https://compiled.ctl.columbia.edu/articles/standalone-interactives/), I detailed our strategy for bundling JavaScript interactives into standard [webpacks](http://webpack.github.io/).
 We are now the proud authors of over [a dozen webpacks](https://github.com/search?p=1&q=org%3Accnmtl+pack&type=Repositories).
-The interactives [embedded seamlessly](https://pass.ctl.columbia.edu/adolescents/interview-stakeholders/) into their migrated static sites.
-A [gallery](https://github.com/ccnmtl/interactives) will be live soon, authored by my colleague [Zarina Mustapha](http://ctl.columbia.edu/about/team/mustapha/).
+The interactives embed seamlessly into our static learning modules, e.g. the [Older Adults Dresser Activity](https://pass.ctl.columbia.edu/older-adults/scenario-1/).
+A [gallery](https://github.com/ccnmtl/interactives) will be live soon, authored by my colleague [Zarina Mustapha](http://ctl.columbia.edu/about/team/mustapha/) in Hugo.

 ## Test, test, test
 Here at CTL, we are passionate about delivering high quality code that adheres to community standards.
-Our quality control arsenal includes unit and integration tests, code reviews, static analyzers, style checkers and continuous integration.
+Our quality control arsenal includes unit tests, code reviews, static analyzers, style checkers and continuous integration.
 Our Django/Python projects have excellent unit test coverage.
-Applications with complex client-side interactions are covered by [Selenium](http://www.seleniumhq.org/) tests.

 One noticeable testing gap is the JavaScript supporting our web applications.
-The script is subject to static code analysis ([JSHint](http://jshint.com/)) and style checks ([JSCS](http://jscs.info/)), but a standard testing approach has proved elusive.
-As part of the interactives migration effort, I wanted to settle on frameworks for unit tests and client tests, i.e. tests that rely on the presence of the DOM, then start writing tests.
+All JavaScript is subject to static code analysis ([JSHint](http://jshint.com/)) and style checks ([JSCS](http://jscs.info/)).
+Applications with complex client-side interactions are sometimes covered by [Selenium](http://www.seleniumhq.org/) tests.
+But a standard client-side testing habit has proved elusive.
+As part of the interactives migration effort, I wanted to settle on frameworks for unit tests and client-side tests, i.e. tests that rely on the presence of the DOM, then start writing tests.

-*Note: I'm using the [Elder Issues Dresser](https://pass.ctl.columbia.edu/lib/elderdresser/) interactive as a demo throughout this post.
+*Note: I'm using the [Older Adults Dresser Activity](https://pass.ctl.columbia.edu/lib/elderdresser/) interactive as a demo throughout this post.
 This interactive was designed to convey the daily medical and social issues of older adults.
 This interactive uses [Backbone.js](http://backbonejs.org/) as a lightweight MVC layer.
 [Full code](https://github.com/ccnmtl/elderissuesdresser-pack/) is available on Github.*

 ## Choosing a Test Framework
 JavaScript testing utilities are [proliferating](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#JavaScript).
 Using [NPMCompare](http://npmcompare.com), I reviewed the most (currently) popular players [Jasmine](http://jasmine.github.io), [Mocha](https://mochajs.org/), [Facebook's Jest](https://facebook.github.io/jest/), [Tape](https://github.com/substack/tape) and [Karma](https://karma-runner.github.io/1.0/index.html).

 The [npm comparison](https://npmcompare.com/compare/jasmine,jest,karma,mocha,tape) shows Mocha as the overall leader.
 "Mocha has been out there for longer (since 2 years ago), it also has more daily downloads, more weekly downloads, more monthly downloads, more stars on Github, more followers on Github and more forks."

 A few other compelling features sealed the choice: an easy-to-read BDD style interface, asynchronous support via callback or [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and a [Nyan cat test reporter](https://mochajs.org/images/reporter-nyan.png).
-Mocha does require an additional assertion library, so I went with [Chai](http://chaijs.com/) for its [multiple assertion styles](http://chaijs.com/guide/styles/#differences).
+Mocha does require an additional assertion library, so I went with [Chai](http://chaijs.com/) for its [versatile assertion styles](http://chaijs.com/guide/styles/#differences).

 ## Unit Tests
 The interactives code is generally broken up into models and views.
 The models are excellent test targets -- small discrete functions with no DOM requirements.
-Many step-by-step introductions walk through unit testing with Mocha, i.e. [here](http://mherman.org/blog/2015/09/10/testing-node-js-with-mocha-and-chai/#.V7ymoz4rJcw) and [here](@todo).
-I followed the pattern of creating a test directory, with a model-test.js.
+Many step-by-step introductions walk through unit testing with Mocha, like [here](http://mherman.org/blog/2015/09/10/testing-node-js-with-mocha-and-chai/#.V7ymoz4rJcw).
+I added the mocha and chai dependencies to my package.json.
+And, I followed the pattern of creating a test directory, with a model-test.js.

 ```
 project